 There are many types of poultry housings, but your choice of the model to construct will depend on certain factors.
 Here are a few considerations you want to take in establishing a poultry house

-- Construction costs –the cost should be as low as possible because you don’t want to spend too much as we stated here.
+- Construction costs should be as low as possible because you don’t want to spend too much, as we stated here.

 - Your financial capability

-- Construction space –Choose a location with sufficient space considering the need for future growth.
+- Construction space –Choose a location with sufficient space considering future growth needs.
 You may find helpful tips in our article on selecting a site for a new poultry farm.